averbraeck/medlabs-heros/docs/3-8-input-osm-config.md

 ## 3.8.
 Input files: OSM configuration

 This file is only important for the interactive simulation, and can be left blank in a batch simulation.
 The file indicates what OSM nodes, ways and relations are plotted on the map, in which order, and with which color.
-An eample is:
+An example is:

 ```
 layerName,key,value,outlineColor,fillColor,display,transform